skipperkongen/principles-of-data-capturing/README.md

-# Principles of data capturing
+# Principles of data capture

 > MAke running example, starting with full text and progressively enhancing.